 Other people who may encounter HIV discrimination include family members, friends, and partners of a person living with HIV.

-The following support services are available to HIV-positive people:
+The following support services are available to people living with HIV:

 People can search for HIV and AIDS resources in their area using A Positive Life, an online resource.

-A person should consult a healthcare professional if they are concerned about HIV exposure.
+A person can consult a healthcare professional if they are concerned about HIV exposure.

-People who take medication for HIV can plan on attending follow-up appointments with their doctor every 6 months if they are well controlled and stable.
+People who take medication for HIV can plan on attending follow-up appointments with their doctor every 6 months if their HIV is well controlled and stable.

-People can use preventive measures such as PREP, PEP, and ART to lower their chance of contracting HIV through sex.
+People can use preventive measures, such as PREP, PEP, and ART drugs, to lower their chance of contracting and transmitting HIV through sex.
 They can also use condoms or other barrier methods.